aws-solutions/media-insights-on-aws/CUSTOM-ML-VIDEO-WORKSHOP.md

   9. Attach the lambda layer to the frame processing operator.
 Search for '*frameExtractor*' lambda function and add additional layer.

-  10. Upload any video .mp4 file (upto 10 minutes) through the MIE console and observe the pose inference results in a new tab named 'Pose'
+  10. Upload any video .mp4 file (upto 10 minutes in length) through the MIE console and observe the pose inference results in a new tab named 'Pose'